daddy4king/my-first-project/README.md

-# my-first-project
-This is my first project on GitHub
+# About my first project on Github.
+This is a project that recreated a front page of a website.
+I seek to help upcoming coders to make their styling and coding easier by sharing my codes.